dgeb/json-api/format/index.md

 Alternatively, a to-one relationship **MAY** optionally be accessible at its relationship URL (see above).

-A to-one relationship **MAY** be added by sending a `POST` request to the URL of the relationship.
-The key should match the name of the relationship and the value should either be an ID or a "to-one link document" (see above).
+A to-one relationship **MAY** be added by sending a `POST` request with a singular primary resource representation to the URL of the relationship.
 For example:

 ```text
 POST /articles/1/links/author